georgexyz19/georgexyz.com/content/posts/home-file-sharing-with-raspberry-pi.md

 1. The Raspberry Pi 3B+ needs a 3A or 2.5A power supply.
 If the USB power charger does not provide enough voltage, the Pi will start and then automatically shut off.
-2. The my cell phone quick charger has 3A voltage output and it works well with Pi.
+2. My cell phone quick charger has 3A voltage output and it works well with Pi.
 3. The USB stick does not work with `sudo mkfs` command in the tutorial.
    I have to use Linux Mint desktop app *USB Stick Formatter* to format